terminusgps/python-terminusgps/docs/source/index.rst

 python-terminusgps documentation
 ================================

+`python-terminusgps <https://pypi.org/project/python-terminusgps>`_ is a package [#f1]_ of subpackages that streamlines the use of web APIs for Terminus GPS developers.

+`Terminus GPS <https://terminusgps.com/>`_ is an IoT hardware/software GPS monitoring company.

+.. [#f1] In other programming languages, the term "library" is used to describe what Python calls a "package".
+Put simply, a "package" is a Python "library".

 ============
 Installation
 ============

-`python-terminusgps <https://pypi.org/project/python-terminusgps/>`_ is a collection of API libraries written for use by Terminus GPS.

-`Terminus GPS <https://terminusgps.com/>`_ is an IoT hardware/software GPS monitoring company.

 Use pip to install from `PyPI <https://pypi.org/project/python-terminusgps/>`_.